arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-or-wont-connect-to-Arduino-Cloud.md

 > **Note:** Device status is not supported by the LoRa protocol, see [About device status in Arduino Cloud](https://support.arduino.cc/hc/en-us/articles/4407169649682-About-device-status-in-IoT-Cloud).

-1. Go to the [Devices tab](https://app.arduino.cc/devices) and verify that your device has a linked Thing.
+1. Go to the [Devices tab](https://app.arduino.cc/devices) and verify that your device has an associated Thing.
 If not, you must either create and new Thing, or associate an existing Thing with the device.

    ![A linked Thing in the Devices tab.](img/arduino-cloud-device-thing-example-offline.png)